MileHacker Logo

 Live Music Venues

-Akwa: Numerous bars and nightspots in Akwa feature live Cameroonian music (Makossa, Bikutsi), Afrobeat, and international genres, specifically on weekends.
-Hotel Lounges: Upscale hotels often have lounges with live bands or DJs.
+Akwa: Numerous bars and nightspots in Akwa feature live Cameroonian music (Makossa, Bikutsi), Afrobeat, and international genres, with a focus on weekends.
+Hotel Lounges: Upscale hotels often have lounges with live music groups or DJs.

 Theater and Performance Spaces